In Japan, childcare support is not limited to daycare or preschool.

 3) Online / Multilingual Support

 Mother’s Tree Japan offers multilingual support through its official LINE account.
-Families can consult pediatricians and midwives directly in 13 languages, not only English.
+Families can consult pediatricians and midwives directly in 13 languages.

 Choosing the right option depends on your: